 I’ve been involved in advocacy since working with refugee youth in low-income housing projects and volunteering as an academic mentor to at-risk students in local public schools during my undergraduate years of college.
 I care about a lot of causes and a lot of people, and though I’m just one person, I sincerely try to use my life, my voice, my resources, my intellect, my connections, my…whatever to help effect positive change in our world.
 It’s something that’s deeply meaningful to me.
 So while I can definitely play, be silly, and enjoy life (you gotta have balance – or at least strive to anyway), I do believe that I have a responsibility to put in the work while I’m on this earth to try to make it a better place.
 I will never stop…I don’t know what else to do but this.
 It’s who I am, how I was made.
 Everything about me all points back to this – a desire to make a difference.
 I want to live my life knowing that I fought hard for justice, for inclusion, and when I’m gone I want to leave a legacy of love and purpose.
 Hopefully, I’ll be able to do that.

 Thanks for visiting my website.
-I’ve got five little mouths to feed (bonus kiddo six is grown and feeds herself!), so if you have the interest and the means please consider making contact with me for a (preferably paid) speaking engagements, consulting work, editing, guest lecturing, curriculum development, and/or writing projects.
-(However, if you’re a community-based group with limited funds, especially one led by multiply marginalized people, and are worried about paying, still hit me up.
-Perhaps we can discuss discounts and/or pro bono – after all, my work is about the message, not the money).
+I’ve got five little mouths to feed (bonus kiddo six is grown and feeds herself!), so if you have the interest and the means please consider making contact with me for one or more (preferably paid) speaking engagements, consulting work, editing, guest lecturing, curriculum development, and/or writing projects.
+(However, if you’re an individual or a grassroots community-based group with limited funds, especially one led by multiply marginalized people, and are worried about paying, still hit me up.
+Perhaps we can discuss discounts, a “quid pro quo” arrangement, or pro bono – after all, my work is about the message, not the money).
 Otherwise, please take a look around, and feel free to connect with me here, on social media, or through other means!